-The Village of Oak Park will apply \$273,035 in PY 2017 CDBG funds to Village lead hazard reduction grant activities, single family and small rental housing rehabilitation activities, and a programs delivery activity.
+The Village of Oak Park estimates that it will apply \$269,000 in PY 2017 CDBG funds to Village lead hazard reduction grant activities, single family and small rental housing rehabilitation activities, and a programs delivery activity.
 The Single Family Housing Rehabilitation program will also begin the 2017 program year with an estimated initial fund amount of \$167,596.91 of repaid CDBG loans in its revolving loan fund, which will be utilized for homeowner rehabilitation loans.